How advice firms are more than doubling case completions and revenues with hybrid advice.

 · Automating production of the suitability report

 3. By increasing client retention levels

-Hybrid advice enables financial advice firms to enhance their offering.
+Hybrid advice enables financial advice firms to enhance their client proposition.
 They can offer quick, smooth, digitally enabled advice for those who have simple requirements and simply need guiding through a process to save into a pension or invest.
-And for clients with more complex circumstances or higher wealth levels, they can offer an automated approach but with the human touch of personal face-to-face advice from a financial adviser being introduced at the right time for the client and the business.
+And for clients with more complex circumstances or higher wealth levels, they can offer an automated approach but with the human touch of personal face-to-face advice from a financial adviser being introduced at the right time.

 Importantly, once a client has been attracted and successfully digitally onboarded, they are likely to feel inclined to continue with hybrid advice at other key intervals, such as annual reviews, consolidation, or changes in circumstance.
 Full advice is retained for where it is truly needed.

 So key advice processes can be accurately streamlined with a hybrid approach, and because every action is recorded by the platform, there’s no need for re-keying data and the compliance trail is exact and readily accessible.

 4. By building or changing your advice platform piece-by-piece

 Procuring new technology in the advice sector has traditionally been regarded as costly and complex, but thankfully this is changing for the better.

 Technology advancements, driven by APIs, now allow for a modular approach to adopt new ways of working, using the best technology.
 In simple terms, this means wealth firms can pick and choose the modules that work best for them at any given time - anywhere in their processes.